jlonsdale/curriculumvitae/CV.md

 ## Jessie Lonsdale, Full-Stack Developer and Physics Graduate.

-Searching for a backend or fullstack development role where I can thrive, grow and most importantly write exceptional code.
+Searching for a back-end or full-stack development role where I can thrive, grow and most importantly write exceptional code.

 ### Contact Information